jingjingyang0803/iot-occupancy-monitor/README.md

    ↓
 MQTT Communication
    ↓
-Dashboard (Client Application)
+Web Dashboard
-   ↓
-Storage
-   ↓
-Analytics
 ```

-- **Dashboard** consumes real-time MQTT data streams.
-- **Storage and Analytics** operate on historical logs for insights and evaluation.
+- The **Raspberry Pi** performs video capture and analytics.
+- The **dashboard** subscribes to MQTT telemetry streams and visualizes system status.

-# 3. Core Application: People Counting
+# 3 Core Application: People Counting

-The primary objective of the system is to estimate:
+The system estimates:

 - Number of people **entering**
 - Number of people **leaving**